UM-Bridge/umbridge/README.md

-# HTTPModel
+# UM-Bridge

-HTTPModel provides a unified interface for numerical models that is accessible from virtually any programming language or framework.
+UM-Bridge provides a unified interface for numerical models that is accessible from virtually any programming language or framework.
 It is primarily intended for coupling advanced models (e.g. simulations of complex physical processes) to advanced statistical or optimization methods.
 The main benefits are:

 * Faster development of advanced software stacks combining the state-of-the art of modelling with statistics / optimization due to a unified and simple interface
 * Easier collaboration due to portable models and separation of concerns between fields (specifically model and statistics experts)